The Alexandrian

 CLUE 2: The storage space contains a bellboy uniform belonging to the Bellagio hotel and casino (NODE B).

 CLUE 3: There is also a disposable cell phone in the storage space.
-Checking the call log reveals several calls being placed to a number that can be traced to Office Frank Nasser (NODE C).
+Checking the call log reveals several calls being placed to a number that can be traced to Officer Frank Nasser (NODE C).

 ANCILLARY CLUE: Two detonation caps can be found behind the metal track of the storage space door.
 (They rolled back there and were lost.)